British Airways Long Haul Aircraft Fleet Guide

 Total1316831

-BA’s widebody fleet is still below pre COVID-19 levels, at 130 aircraft, compared to 135 before.
+BA’s widebody fleet is still below pre COVID-19 levels, at 131 aircraft, compared to 135 before.
 This will continue until at least 2027.

 Aircraft Refurbishments

-The Boeing 787-8 and 787-9 fleet is now being refurbished with Airbus A380 aircraft to follow in 2026.
+The refurbishment of Boeing 787-9 has started, with Airbus A380 aircraft to follow later in 2026.

 The majority of BA’s long haul fleet is equipped with WiFi.
 Details of how to connect and charges are available on ba.com.
-BA has confirmed this will be upgraded to high speed gate-to-gate Starlink WiFi from 2026 onwards.
+BA has confirmed this will be upgraded to high speed Starlink WiFi from March 2026 onwards.
 This will be free for all passengers.

 Here’s a breakdown of the different types of aircraft in BA’s long haul fleet: